fiatjaf/khatru/docs/getting-started/index.md

 relay.RejectEvent = append(relay.RejectEvent, policies.PreventLargeTags(120), policies.PreventTimestampsInThePast(time.Hour * 2), policies.PreventTimestampsInTheFuture(time.Minute * 30))
 ```

 There are many other ways to customize the relay behavior.
-Take a look at the [`Relay` struct docs](https://pkg.go.dev/github.com/fiatjaf/khatru#Relay) for more, or see the [cookbook](/cookbook/).
+Take a look at the [`Relay` struct docs](https://pkg.go.dev/github.com/fiatjaf/khatru#Relay) for more, or read the pages on the sidebar.

 The last step is actually running the server.
 Our relay is actually an `http.Handler`, so it can just be ran directly with `http.ListenAndServe()` from the standard library: